Healthdirect Free Australian health advice you can count on.

 • You may get recurrent kidney infections if you have a structural problem with your urinary tract.

-• Kidney infections are usually treated with antibiotics, which may be started in hospital.
+• Kidney infections are usually treated with antibiotics, which you might start to take intravenously (via a drip directly in your vein) in hospital.

-• If you have a kidney infection, you can lower the risk of damage to your kidneys by getting prompt treatment.
+• If you have a kidney infection, prompt treatment can lower the risk of damage to your kidneys.

 What is a kidney infection?

 A kidney infection is one type of urinary tract infection (UTI).
-It may begin in a different part of the urinary tract, such as the urethra (tube that carries urine from the body) or bladder, and travel to one or both kidneys.
+It usually begins in the urethra (the tube that carries urine from the body) and travels up the urinary tract to one or both kidneys.

 What causes a kidney infection?